First-ever All-Virtual LLF 2021 ends: Pakistan won’t side with any US ‘China Containment Policy’, says Dr Maleeha

 LAHORE: The first-ever All-Virtual LLF 2021 took place from February 18 to 21st featuring some of the best writers, authors, historians and journalists from Pakistan and around the world.

-Dr Maleeha Lodhi said this at the book launching session of Fareed Zakaria’s book ‘Ten lessons for the post-pandemic world’.
-In an highly absorbing book launching session, participated by the author of the book who is also CNN’s renowned host, and moderated by Razi Ahmed proved to be a highly learning experience for the Pakistanis, specifically the public sector.
+Dr Maleeha Lodhi said this at the book launching session of Fareed Zakria’s book ‘Ten lessons for the post-pandemic world’.
+In an highly absorbing book launching session participated by the author of the book who is also CNN’s renowned host and moderated by Razi Ahmed proved to be a highly learning experience for the Pakistanis, specifically the public sector.

 He pointed out that making vaccine for COVID-19 in nine months was a miracle and it’s going to be a herculean task to provide it to the people though a systematic health system.
 He added that vaccinating the people is an unprecedented experience and it’s not the length but the breath of the experience is going to be unusual.
 With regard to the changes in the post-pandemic world, the fundamental shift is the ‘acceleration’ which he has mentioned in his book.